pagekit/docs/tutorials/theme.md

     <figcaption class="uk-thumbnail-caption">Hello theme doesn't provide any styling, but gives you a good starting point to develop your own theme.</figcaption>
 </figure>

 First of all install the theme from the Pagekit marketplace and have a look at the overall file structure.
 When installed, the *Hello* theme is located in `packages/pagekit/theme-hello`.
 If you develop your own themes in the future, we recommend to install a simple theme on the side for reference, like the default [Theme One](https://pagekit.com/marketplace/package/pagekit/theme-one).
 That way you can compare structural elements and get some inspiration.
-For this guide though, we only need Hello theme.
+For this tutorial though, we only need Hello theme.

 ## Structure
 Let's take a look at some of the central files and folders that you will deal with when developing your own theme.